ADVAIT135/CPP-Programs/README.md

 # CPP-Programs

-A collection of C++ programs for practice, learning, and demonstration purposes.
+A collection of C and C++ programs for practice, learning, and demonstration purposes.

 ## Overview

 This repository contains a variety of C++ programs that cover fundamental concepts, data structures, algorithms, and problem-solving techniques.
-The programs are organized for easy navigation and use, making this repository a useful resource for students, educators, and anyone interested in improving their C++ programming skills.
+The programs are organized for easy navigation and use, making this repository a useful resource for students, educators, and anyone interested in improving their C and C++ programming skills.

 ## Features